myData = {

 else:

-See how even basic questions like “Is Edinburgh in our list of data?” are suddenly easy to answer?
+See how even basic questions like “Is X in our data set?” are now easy (and quick) to answer?
 We no longer need to loop over the entire data set in order to find one data point.
-In addition, we know that everything in the ‘Name’ column will be a string, and that everything in the ‘Longitude’ column is a float, while the ‘Population’ column contains integers.
+In addition, we know that everything in the ‘Name’ column will be a string, and that everything in the ‘Longitude’ column is a float, while the ‘Bedrooms’ column contains integers.
 So that’s made life easier already.
 But let’s test this out and see how it works.

 Appending a Column